 Deca Realty has one of the best maintenance teams in the business.
 Because we have a qualified, experienced maintenance staff, we can respond quickly at the first sign of a problem.
 As the property owner, you don’t have to worry about finding the “right” repairman, or combing through a list of names you may or may not know.
 And a delay in a repair usually makes things worse.
 Our maintenance team is a big benefit for our property owners.
 And responding in a timely manner is a big benefit for our tenants.

 You could have a wonderful relationship with your tenants, but if your property is outdated or overpriced compared to available property down the road, they will move.
 Stay aware of what other nearby competitive properties are charging and why, and be familiar with how their amenities compare to yours.
 If you need to make adjustments, do so within your financial plan.
 If you have questions about the St. Louis area rental market, you can always contact our office with your questions.

 As your property management company, we try to build good relationships with our tenants.
 We show them respect by being accessible when they need us, and being prompt when it comes to the repair and upkeep of the property.

 Vacancies are bad for business, and good tenants are hard to find.
 The costs don’t go away just because a unit is vacant.

 Are you looking for a reputable company to handle your rental property?
-Call us today and inquire about our property management services.
+Learn more about our property management services today..